- How are pituitary tumors treated?

 Surgery is usually the first treatment for these adenomas, although often it can’t remove all of the tumor.
 If growth hormone and insulin-like growth factor-1 (IGF-1) levels remain high after surgery, many experts recommend treating with medicine first.
 Radiation therapy is another option, although it is used most often when drug treatment doesn’t work.
 This is because radiation is very slow to act and over time it can lead to lowered levels of other pituitary hormones.

-Octreotide (Sandostatin) and lanreotide (Somatuline) are man-made forms of the natural hormone somatostatin that return IGF-1 to normal levels in about two thirds of patients.
+Octreotide (Sandostatin), lanreotide (Somatuline Depot), and pasireotide (Signifor LAR) are man-made forms of the natural hormone somatostatin that return IGF-1 to normal levels in about two thirds of patients.
 They are taken as injections, usually about once a month.
-The dose of either of these drugs may need to be adjusted based on blood IGF-1 levels.
+The dose of these drugs may need to be adjusted based on blood IGF-1 levels.

 Because these drugs work well and only need to be given monthly, doctors have started to question whether surgery should always be the first treatment for people with growth hormone-secreting adenomas.
 In those who might have problems with surgery, such as people with other major health problems, these drugs might be a good choice as the first treatment.